HL7/davinci-deqm/source/pages/datax.md

 #### Gather Data Requirements from Consumer
 {:.no_toc}

-To discover what data (i.e. resources) are relevant in the *Submit Data* payload for a particular measure, the measure definition **MAY** be reviewed manually or computationally as described below.
+To support the Submit Data operation, an implementation needs to know specifically what data are required to provide as the payload for the operation.
+As described in the [Background] section of this guide, the profiles used in measuring and reporting CQMs are developed through a multi-stakeholder consensus-based process and are made available to the Producer.
+The Producer is able to query for profiles needed for reporting a given measure and the criteria for the sending of the data.
+This can be done manually by reviewing the measure definition or computationally by invoking the *Data Requirements* operation on a Consumer's measure instance endpoint as described below. *These profiles are subsequently referenced in the `MeasureReport.evaluatedResources` element* when submitting the measure data to the Consumer.

 In cases where reporting requirements are not known, the data would not be submitted until the correct measure and version is known.

-In this step, the Producer queries a common knowledge store for profiles needed for reporting a given measure and how the sending of those data should be initiated.
-Common data profiles have been developed through a multi-stakeholder consensus-based development process and will be made available from the common site.
-To support the *Submit Data* operation, an implementation needs to know specifically what data are required to provide as the payload for the operation.
-This can be done manually by reviewing the measure definition to determine what data needs to be submitted and it is automated by using the *Data Requirements* operation on a Consumer's measure instance endpoint.
-These profiles are subsequently referenced in the `MeasureReport.evaluatedResources` element when submitting the measure data to the Consumer.
+{:.highlight-note}

 {% include img-narrow.html img="data-requirement.jpg" caption="Figure 2-3 Data Requirements Operation" %}